PaulKLeasure/code-examples-django/README.md

-# code-examples
-Paul Leasure
+# Code examples of Django modules for an Asset Management API

 ### NOTES
 This repository contains some individual module files that were part of an Asset Management API.
+This is not the complete application.
+Sensitive data has been removed.
 Select the modules from within the repository to view the code.

-## A few examples of Django modules for an Asset Management API
+## A few examples

 __core:__  Provided the core CRUD functionality for assets, asset options, and option groups.